rickyamparo/blinker_coding_challenge/README.md

 You can visit any of the routes in our application and view them from your browser by navigating to the heroku hosted app, or localhost:3000 if using `rails server`.
 To view the JSON in a human readable way, it is recommended that you download a Google chrome plugin, or alternatively, view the JSON endpoints in Firefox, which makes JSON human readable by default.

-A full listing of the routes in our application can be found below:
+A full listing of the routes in our application can be found below.

+For a detailed explanation of each endpoint visit the heroku app's home page for more information.

 <table>
   <tr>